Scientific slide is held by gloved hands in front of a microscope. Scientific slide is held by gloved hands in front of a microscope.

 Master's

-Our master’s degree program provides the skills and hands-on experience you'll need to stand out as you apply for neuroscience-related jobs in both the public and private sectors.
+Our master’s degree in neuroscience gives you the skills and hands-on experience you'll need to stand out as you apply for neuroscience-related jobs in both the public and private sectors.

-As a student in our master’s degree program in neuroscience program, you’ll:
+As a student in our master’s degree in neuroscience, you’ll:

-• Be actively involved in research with and mentored by a program faculty member as you dive into topics like Alzheimer's, neurodegenerative diseases, traumatic brain injuries, molecular neurobiology and aging.
+• Explore cutting-edge topics: You'll research with and be mentored by a program faculty member as you dive into topics like Alzheimer's, neurodegenerative diseases, traumatic brain injuries, molecular neurobiology and aging.

-• Gain hands-on experience with today’s most vital neuroscience research — CNS control of respiration, studying the causes and potential treatments for Alzheimer’s, Huntington’s, and Parkinson’s diseases.
+• Conduct ground-breaking research: Gain hands-on experience with today’s most vital neuroscience research — CNS control of respiration — studying the causes and potential treatments for Alzheimer’s, Huntington’s and Parkinson’s diseases.

-Neuroscience master's graduates become medical professionals (MD, DO, PA, PT, etc.), researchers (in biotech, pharmaceutical, hospitals, etc.), or educators (teachers, professors, etc.).
+Neuroscience master's degree graduates become medical professionals (MD, DO, PA, PT, etc.), researchers (in biotech, pharmaceutical, hospitals, etc.) or educators (teachers, professors, etc.).
 Many alumni take on other professions that value the critical thinking skills and ability to synthesize diverse information gained by studying neuroscience.

 Career Projected Salary